Falling for Grace: Competitions

 The original screenplay, East Broadway, by Fay Ann Lee, was a quarterfinalist for the 2003 Nicholl Fellowships (given by the Academy of Motion Picture Arts and Sciences), a semi-finalist at the Chesterfield Writer's Film Project (run by Paramount Pictures), and a finalist at the Asian American International Film Festival's Screenwriting Competition.

 Production

 The romantic comedy was supposed to be billed as the feature film directorial debut of acclaimed actor and Tony Award-winning B.D.
 Wong.
 Wong left the project at some point very, very late in production, citing “artistic differences” that grew between Wong and the producers.
 He was replaced as director by Fay Ann Lee, the film's writer and star.
-Subsequently, Wong request that his name be completely removed from the movie's credits, despite the fact that he plays a major supporting role.
+Subsequently, Wong requested that his name be completely removed from the movie's credits, despite the fact that he plays a major supporting role.
 After Wong's departure, Lee re-wrote and re-shot over 60 pages of the script, mentored by Jim Taylor, the Oscar winning writer of SIDEWAYS.